DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/bff/apis/yarp.md

 ```

 ### Token management
-Duende.BFF's YARP extensions provide access token management, and attach user or client access tokens automatically to proxied API calls.
+Duende.BFF's YARP extensions provide access token management and attach user or client access tokens automatically to proxied API calls.
 To enable this, add metadata with the name *Duende.Bff.Yarp.TokenType* to the route or cluster configuration:

 ```json
 "ReverseProxy": {